William McBryar: Enlistment in the 9th Cavalry

 On this 8th day of June A. D. one thousand nine hundred and eleven personally appeared before me, a notary public within and for the county and State aforesaid, William McBryar, aged 50 years, a resident of Greensboro, county of Guilford resident of Greensboro, State of North Carolina, who being sworn according to law, declares that he is the identical person who was ENROLLED at Hickory, NC under the name of William McBryar on the 22d day of February, 1905, as a private in Troop G, 9th Cavalry (U.S.A.) and was DISCHARGED at Fort Leavenworth, Kans on the 19th day of December, 1905; that his personal description at enlistment was a follows: Age 42 years; height, 5 feet 5 1/2 inches; complexion [illegible] light; hair, grey; eyes, Bro #1.
 That while a member of the organization aforesaid, in the service and in the line of his duty at Fort Leavenworth, Kans. on or about the 22d day of March, 1905 he contracted rheumatism in his legs; that said rheumatism was of a mild nature at first, but is gradually growing worse, and is so severe at times as to render him unable to walk except by the aid of [illegible].
 That he was treated in hospital as follows: at Fort Leavenworth, Kans.
 In hospital as stated above only.
 That he was employed in the military or naval service prior to February, 1905.
 That he has not been employed in the military or naval service since December 19, 1905.

 He was discharged from the 9th Cavalry to accept a position in the U.S. Civil Service.

 Demobilization and marriage

 He married Sallie B. Waugh on December 10, 1906, in Greensboro, North Carolina by Reverend J.G.
 Walker.
 A record is on file at the Greensboro, North Carolina Court House.
 This was the first marriage for both McBryar and Waugh, and no children were born to this union.
-Waugh died in 1928 and McBryar remarried Lucy E. Sweatt of Lynch, Kentucky on July 13, 1933.
-However, the marriage failed and ended in divorce on July 20, 1938.
+Waugh died in 1928.

+McBryar married again, to Lucy E. Sweatt of Lynch, Kentucky on July 13, 1933.
+But, this marriage failed and ended in divorce on July 20, 1938.